staticjinja/staticjinja/docs/user/advanced.rst

 By default, staticjinja uses the context of the first matching regex if multiple regexes match the name of a template.
-You can change this so that staticjinja combines the contexts by passing ``mergecontexts=True`` as an argument to ``make_site()``.
+You can change this so that staticjinja combines the contexts by passing ``mergecontexts=True`` as an argument to ``Site.make_site()``.
 Note the order is still important if several matching regex define the same key, in which case the last regex wins.
 For example, given a build script that looks like the following code block, the context of the ``index.html`` template will be ``{'title': 'MySite - Index', 'date': '05 January 2016'}``.

 .. code-block:: python